kubermatic/docs/content/kubermatic/main/installation/install-kkp-EE/_index.en.md

 Please [contact sales](mailto:sales@kubermatic.com) to receive your credentials.
 {{% /notice %}}

-## Terminology

-* **User cluster** -- A Kubernetes cluster created and managed by KKP
-* **Seed cluster** -- A Kubernetes cluster which is responsible for hosting the master components of a user cluster
-* **Master cluster** -- A Kubernetes cluster which is responsible for storing the information about users, projects and SSH keys.
-It hosts the KKP components and might also act as a seed cluster.
-* **Seed datacenter** -- A definition/reference to a seed cluster
-* **Node datacenter** -- A definition/reference of a datacenter/region/zone at a cloud provider (aws=zone, digitalocean=region, openstack=zone)

-## Requirements

-Before installing, make sure your Kubernetes cluster meets the [minimal requirements]({{< ref "../../architecture/requirements" >}}) and make yourself familiar with the requirements for your chosen cloud provider.

-For this guide you will have to have `kubectl` and [Helm](https://www.helm.sh/) (version 3) installed locally.

-{{% notice warning %}}
-This guide assumes a clean installation into an empty cluster.
-Please refer to the [upgrade notes]({{< ref "../../tutorials-howtos/upgrading" >}}) for more information on migrating existing installations to the Kubermatic Installer.
-{{% /notice %}}

 ## Installation

-The installation procedure is identical to the [Community Edition]({{< ref "../install-kkp-CE" >}}), with the exception that a different installer needs to be downloaded and that the Docker credentials need to be configured.
+The installation procedure is identical to the [installation process for the Community Edition]({{< ref "../install-kkp-CE" >}}), with the exception that a different installer needs to be downloaded and that the Docker credentials need to be configured.

 When downloading the installer, make sure to choose the `-ee-` variant on GitHub.
 Extract it like documented in the CE install guide.